Taken (film): Critical response

-Controversy
+Later events

 In 2011, a self-proclaimed counter-terrorism expert was convicted of wire fraud after claiming the film was based on a real-life incident in which his daughter was killed.
 William G. Hillar, who pretended to be a retired Green Beret colonel, claimed to have spent more than 12 years lecturing US government agencies such as the Federal Bureau of Investigation on security issues.
-However, records revealed he had actually been a radar operator in the Coast Guard Reserve between 1962 and 1970, and had never been in the US Army.
+However, records revealed he had actually been a radar operator in the Coast Guard Reserve between 1962 and 1970, and had never been in the U.S. Army.
 Nevertheless, his website claimed Taken was based on events involving him and his family.
 Hillar, who admitted the charges, was sentenced to 500 hours of community service at Maryland State Veteran Cemeteries.
 He also agreed to repay $171,000 in speaking fees that he had received from various organizations to which he had presented himself as an expert in terrorism and human trafficking.

 In 2019, in an attempt to promote tourism and counter the negative perception of Albanians in the Western media, the Albanian government, together with foreign donors, produced a tourism advertisement entitled "Be Taken by Albania", where Liam Neeson is asked to visit Albania and explore the country's cultural, culinary and tourism hotspots.

+Legacy

+After the film was released, the "Taken Speech" that Neeson's character gave while talking on the phone with his daughter's kidnappers became an Internet meme.
+Neeson described the scene as "corny.
+It was a cornball.
+I really did feel that."